 Generating evidence through research does not guarantee its take-up.
 The public health evidence-base is patchy, may be contested, and is often heavily modified by context and circumstances.
 This brings specific challenges for researchers, as research evidence (produced through a systematic and robust research process) is often not fully taken into account in decision-making.
 There are many opportunities for practice, policy and academe to work more closely together.
 The programme aims to: explore what translational activities work under what conditions; develop methods to explore these issues; inform theory; and work with policy and practice partners in the NHS, local and regional government and other public, private and voluntary organisations to facilitate evidence-informed practice and policy, and practice and policy informed research agendas.

-We will build a portfolio of translational projects that look at the push, pull, exchange and sharing of knowledge (of all kinds) across professional, organsational and sector boundaries.
-We assume that a blend of professional know-how and research evidence will help make the most of contextual opportunities for impacting on the public’s health.
+We are building a portfolio of translational projects that look at the the push, pull, exchange and sharing of knowledge (of all kinds) across professional, organisational and sector boundaries.
+We propose that a blend of professional know-how and research evidence will help make the most of contextual opportunities for impacting on the public’s health.

 The programme objectives are to: